EPTlib/eptlib.github.io/docs/methods/ept-gradient.md

 ```

 The retrieved distribution of the electric conductivity is pictured in the following image, together with the expected distribution and the input maps.
-In order to determine the seed point, it has been assumed that the properties of the phantom background were known.
+In order to determine the seed points (pictured in the output map with small red dots), it has been assumed that the properties of the phantom background were known.

 ![](/assets/images/ept-grad.png)